Holonematidae: Artesonema

 A poorly known genus from the Givetian-aged Blacourt Formation of Boulonnais, France.
 The holotype of Artesonema is an anterodorsolateral plate from an adult that has an ornamentation of tubercles normally characteristic of juvenile holonematids.

 Belemnacanthus

 Belemnacanthus is from the Givetian of Eifel, Germany.
 It has been previously described as being an elasmobranch, an agnathan, and an antiarch.
 The genus is known only from the holotype: a 37 cm long portion of a median dorsal plate, suggesting a very large animal.
 The median dorsal plate has a long crest running down the median of the dorsal surface.
 The outer surface has an ornamentation of long ridges radiating from a point beyond the preserved portions.

 Bimbianga

-If Bimbianga is a holonematid, then it is the earliest genus, dating from the Emsian-aged Taemas Limestone of Wee Jasper, New South Wales.
+If Bimbianga is a holonematid, then it is the earliest genus, dating from the Emsian-aged Wee Jasper reef of Wee Jasper, New South Wales.
 Bimiangas placement within Holonematidae is questionable, as the morphology of its plates and ornamentation are very similar to those of the arthrodire incertae sedis Aspidichthys.